JamesHutchison/megamock/README.md

 You can focus your production code on creating an intuitive, "batteries included" interface for developers without making compromises for testability.

+`MegaMock` objects have the same attributes as regular `MagicMock`s plus one more - `megamock`.
+For example, `my_mega_mock.megamock.spy` is the object being spied, if set.

 Please see the guidance section (TODO) for more information on how and when you would use MegaMock.

 ### Use Case Examples